 This code takes the rows and columns count using the UsedRange property and then use those counts to select the last cell from the used range.

 Refer to UsedRange in a Different Worksheet

 If you are trying to refer to the used range in a worksheet other than the active sheet then VBA will show an error like the following.

 So, the worksheet where you are referring must be activated (only then you can use the UsedRange property).

-That mean you can’t refer to the used range in a workbook that is closed.
+That means you can’t refer to the used range in a workbook that is closed.
 But you can use open a workbook first and then, activate the worksheet to use the UsedRange property.

 Get the Address of the UsedRange